 Another possibility is, to see the temple, when you're planning to visit the Kek Lok Si.
 The temple is not touristy, because the road to it is crooked, is steep and there is no parking for buses.

 The temple is just for the local population.
 Many residents of Penang, which I spoke, did not know of the existence of the temple.

-This small temple dedicated to the god of prosperity Tua Pek Kong.
+This small temple is built at the foot of Penang Hill, at Jalan Pokok Ceri.
+It's dedicated to the god of prosperity Tua Pek Kong.

 The average worshipper might not be able to tell you who Tua Pek Kong is, other than he worships

 the deity for well-being and prosperity.
 Upon entering the bats' cave temple they ring a bell.
 You can buy a candle (RM1 - RM5), plug it into fire and place it on the table next to the others.

 You notice the candles are burning and you'll smell the incense.

 Now you can then explore the temple and the other visitors will show you special points.

 If you're inside, you see ar first the statue of Tua Pek Kong, made of granite measuring 2 meter high.
 At his feet are the gifts, which the devotees have given to the God: oranges, rice, soft drinks and much, much, much Guinness.
 Cans and bottles!
 Tua Peh Kong is regarded as the patron saint of prosperities and good luck.

 Behind the statue of Tua Pek Kong is a small cave.
 You hear the bats sound.
 Your eyes need to get used to the dark.
 Then you perceive the shadows of bats.
 They hang down.
 Nobody's stopping you, if you need to photograph with a flash in the dark.